 7. Turn over draft of proposal to academic advisory panel by Feb.
 1

 9. Studios Announced April 1

 Ready?
-Download the "Getting Started" guide to learn more about our programs and see the proposal guidelines.
+Step #1 is to read the Proposal Guidelines, then download the "Getting Started" guide to learn more about our programs and see the proposal guidelines.
 Once you know you are interested, please contact Marty McIntyre to discuss submitting a preliminary proposal.
-Submitting this preliminary proposal will trigger having an advisory committee put in place that will help you through the application process and ensure that your proposal stays on track.
+Submitting this preliminary proposal, using this form, will trigger having an advisory committee put in place that will help you through the application process and ensure that your proposal stays on track.

 Q: Is my institution eligible for a grant from the PCI Foundation?